 At the law office of Elizabeth Jones, a Professional Corporation, parents find the support and legal help they need to develop child custody agreements and parenting plans that meet the needs of their children.

-I'm Elizabeth Jones, an Irvine parenting plan attorney with more than 15 years of experience.
+I'm Elizabeth Jones, an Newport Beach parenting plan attorney with more than 15 years of experience.
 I am a trained mediator, and I also help parents using the methods of Collaborative Law.
 Whether you choose to use Mediation, Collaborative Law, or your case goes to family court, I can help you protect your child's best interests.

 Negotiating a Parenting Plan Out of Court